In the pursuit of long hair, many women try various hair growth methods, which can be found on various websites.

 The Most Important Vitamins for Hair Growth

 The body requires all the above-mentioned vitamins.
-However, when it comes to hair growth, the specific vitamins of note include vitamins B1, B2, B3, B6, B7, vitamin D, and vitamin K. Where can you find these vitamins the most?
+However, when it comes to hair growth, the specific vitamins needed are vitamins B1, B2, B3, B6, B7, vitamin D, and vitamin K.

 Vitamin B1 (Thiamine)